pranjalchakraborty/Silkroad_S1API/README.md

 ### NPCs & Progression

-* **Reputation System:** NPC reputation starts at `1` and can increase indefinitely.
+* **Reputation System:** NPC reputation is minimum at `1` and can increase indefinitely.
 Higher reputation unlocks more benefits.
 * **NPC Unlocks:** New NPCs can be set to unlock once the player reaches specific reputation milestones with other, prerequisite NPCs.

 ### Quests